 - At least one calculus course (the course can be in-progress when you apply).

-- You must list one of the engineering programs as your first choice major.
+- You must list one of the engineering or computer science programs as your first choice major.
 If you are not sure which one fits you best, please choose “Undeclared Engineering.”

 *Note: If you are an international, home-schooled, DACA, or transfer applicant, please review our Notes and Requirements for Certain Populations section.

 What We Look For

 Strong candidates for admission are prepared with the highest level of rigor available to them at their high school.
-It is expected that each first-year student entering USC will have completed a combination of higher level courses in English, social studies, foreign language, and the arts, with exhibited success in challenging math and science courses.
-At least one year of Calculus is important preparation for all engineering majors.
+It is expected that each first-year student entering USC will have completed a combination of higher level courses in English, social studies, foreign language, and the arts, with demonstrated success in challenging math and science courses.
+At least one year of Calculus is important preparation for all engineering or computer science majors.

 We are particularly interested in learning about our applicants’ activities outside the classroom.
 The Activities Summary gives you the opportunity to highlight special skills or talents, interesting experiences, and personal accomplishments.
 When reviewing activities, the admission committee is looking for those experiences that might suggest your potential for leadership and involvement at USC.
 We are interested in learning more about your passions, potential, and what you spend your time pursuing.
 Your application will paint a picture of you and how you might contribute to the community, tradition and spirit of USC.

 The written elements of the application (Essay, Short Answers and Quick Takes) give you the opportunity to speak directly to the admission committee in your own voice.
 USC carefully reads and considers everything submitted, so make sure to use a style and vocabulary with which you are comfortable.
-This is your chance to tell us more about yourself, outside of numbers, GPAs, and test scores.
+This is your chance to tell us more about yourself.
 Take your time answering the questions appropriately and letting us know more about you and your interests and passions.

 Notes and Requirements for Certain Populations